Dwarf elephant: Sulawesi

 During the Late Pliocene-Early Pleistocene on Sulawesi, two species of dwarf proboscidean coinhabited the island, the elephant Stegoloxodon celebensis, and Stegodon sompoensis.
 The former was about 150 cm tall, while the latter was around 32% the size of mainland Stegodon species, with an estimated body mass of about a ton.
 Later in the Pleistocene, these animals were replaced by larger-sized species of Stegodon and elephants, with an indeterminate Stegodon species from the Middle Pleistocene of Sulawesi being around 57% the size of mainland species, with an estimated bodymass of about 2 tons.

 Java

 The species Stegodon trigonocephalus is known from the Early-Middle Pleistocene of Java.
 A population from the Trinil H.K locality, which likely dates to the Middle Pleistocene, is around 65% the size of mainland Stegodon species.
 Large individuals are estimated to have reached around 280 cm at the shoulders, with a body mass of around 5 tons.
 Other smaller unnamed Stegodon species are also known from the Early Pleistocene on the island.
 The extinct dwarf elephant species Stegoloxodon indonesicus is also known from the Early Pleistocene of Java, which is probably closely related to S. celebensis from Sulawesi, but whose relationships to other elephants are obscure.

 Sumba

-The species Stegodon sumbaensis of an uncertain Middle-Late Pleistocene age from Sumba is one the smallest known species, at around 8% of the size of its mainland ancestor, with an estimated body mass of around 250 kg.
+The species Stegodon sumbaensis of an uncertain Middle-Late Pleistocene age from Sumba is one of the smallest known species, at around 8% of the size of its mainland ancestor, with an estimated body mass of around 250 kg.